 Can Cranial Osteopathy Help TMJ?

 Yes we think so but it depends on the cause of your TMJ.
-If you have neck and upper back restrictions or a past history of head, facial and neck trauma (including dental work) Osteopathic treatment can help to reduce your symptoms which should help to relax your jaws.
+If you have neck and upper back restrictions or a past history of head, facial and neck pain /trauma (including dental work) Osteopathic treatment can help to reduce your symptoms which should help to relax your jaws.
 Indeed if the problem is stress related and you are grinding your teeth in the night (bruxism) Cranial Osteopathy is deeply relaxing which will help to ease some of your tensions.
 If you haven't tried Cranial Osteopathy for TMJ it is definitely worth giving it a go.
 Eleonora our Cranial Osteopath experienced great results herself as a patient with a TMJ dysfunction.
 So that's why we are passionate about helping others.

 What to Expect After Seeing a Cranial Osteopath?